Manage updates in Azure Stack Hub

 Once you know you have an update, apply it by using the following steps.

 Prepare your Azure Stack Hub to make the update process go as smoothly as possible so that there's minimal impact on your users.
 Notify your users of any possible service outage and then follow the steps to prepare your instance for the update.
-Be sure to follow ALL steps in Azure Stack Hub pre-update checklist to ensure that you've completed the required presteps for applying an update.
+Be sure to follow all steps in the Azure Stack Hub pre-update checklist to ensure that you've completed the required prerequisites for applying an update.
 Also make sure to schedule an appropriate maintenance window for the update type being applied.